ledlaux/pd-rainwind-synth/README.md

-# 🌧️ PD + WebAssembly + Web UI
-## Atmospheric Rain & Wind Sound Generator
+## 🌧️  Atmospheric Rain & Wind Sound Generator

 🔊 **Live Demo:**
 https://ledlaux.github.io/pd-rainwind-synth/

 ---

-## Overview
+### Overview

-This project explores the integration of **Pure Data (PD)**, **WebAssembly (Wasm)**, and **Web UI technologies** to create an interactive atmospheric rain and wind sound generator.
+This project explores the integration of **Pure Data (PD)**, **WebAssembly (Wasm)**, and **Web UI technologies** to create an interactive rain and wind sound generator.

 The synthesizer runs entirely in the browser using a high-performance DSP engine compiled from a PD patch into WebAssembly via Heavy (hvcc).
-The result is a responsive, low-latency procedural soundscape generator with reactive visuals.
+The result is a responsive, low-latency soundscape generator with reactive visuals.

 ---

-## Technical Architecture

 ### 🎛 Sound Engine